bellstedt-lab/hsqc2struc/README.md

 - conda

 ## Installation
-Go to /opt/topspin4.2.0/python/examples/ (on MacOS) and use
+Go to /opt/topspin4.2.0/python/examples/ (on MacOS & Linux) and use
 ```git clone https://github.com/bellstedt-lab/hsqc2struc```.
 then
 ```bash init.bash```
 now it should take some time to create a new conda environment and install all dependencies.
+If you observe an "xcrun error: invalid active developer path" error on MacOS, please run "xcode-select --install".
-If successful open TopSpin and type ```set``` in the command line and select the just created environment.
+If successful, open TopSpin and type ```set``` in the command line and select the just created environment.
 To find the path of the conda environment, you need to enter ```conda activate Sec-struc-pred``` followed by ```which python```.
 Copy the given path and set it as a new Python environment.

 ## Usage